subhashri11/FUTURE_FS_03/README.md

 - [ ] Add a simple, owner-editable "New Arrivals" section
 - [ ] Connect `jaize.grexa.site` to the deployed site
 - [ ] Optional: WhatsApp catalog integration for direct ordering

----

-## 📄 License

-Built as a project demo for Jaize.
-Free to reuse and adapt for the business.